Jammu

-Known as the City of Temples for its ancient temples and Hindu shrines, Jammu is the most visited place in the union territory.
-Jammu city shares its borders with the neighbouring Samba district.

 Etymology

 According to local tradition, Jammu is named after its founder, Raja Jambulochan, who is believed to have ruled the area in the 9th century.
-The local tradition holds the city to be 3000 years old but this is not supported by historians.
+Local tradition holds the city to be 3,000 years old but this is not supported by historians.

 Geography

 Jammu is located at 32.73°N 74.87°E. It has an average elevation of 300 m.
-Jammu city lies at uneven ridges of low heights at the Shivalik hills.
-It is surrounded by the Shivalik range to the north, east, and southeast while the Trikuta Range surrounds it in the northwest.
+Jammu city is situated on a series of uneven ridges of low heights in the Shivalik hills.
+It is surrounded by the Shivalik range to the north, east, and southeast while the Trikuta Range borders it in the northwest.
 It is approximately 600 km from the national capital, New Delhi.

-The city spreads around the Tawi river with the old city overlooking it from the north (right bank) while the new neighbourhoods spread around the southern side (left bank) of the river.
-There are five bridges on the river.
-The city is built on a series of ridges.
+The city straddles the Tawi river.
+The old city overlooks the river from the north (right bank) while the new neighbourhoods are spread around the southern side (left bank) of the river.
+There are five bridges over the river.